 Bullying is a problem that has come to the forefront of the minds of many professionals who work with young people in recent years.
 What used to be something that was just seen as a ‘normal’ part of growing up in the United States is now properly recognized as a serious situation when it occurs.
 As such, researchers from across the globe have been putting in time in an effort to learn more about bullying in hopes of someday eradicating it.
 However, it seems that the more we learn the more we realize how prevalent and problematic this issue is for people.
 A recent study on teen bullying in particular uncovered some troubling information regarding cyberbullying and other bullying that extends to the point of threatening extreme violence.
-The children’s rights lawyers at Gomez Trial Attorneys will continue to work to raise awareness with regards to this issue.
+The children’s rights lawyers at The Gomez Law Firm will continue to work to raise awareness with regards to this issue.

 Researchers from Florida Atlantic University and the University of Wisconsin-Eau Claire collaborated on the study.
 Those who would like to review the data uncovered in totality can find it here.
 The researchers asked 5,700 respondents between the ages of 12 and 17 to complete a survey.
 741 of them did so.
 The survey asked questions with regards to teen bullying, cyberbullying and several other issues.
 Examples of information that the surveys revealed include:

 These data concern bullying in general, but the researchers also focused directly on cyberbullying and its effects on those who had endured it.

 In terms of cyberbullying, the researchers found the following: